-Provolone Valpadana P.D.O.
+Provolone Valpadana PDO

-Provolone Valpadana P.D.O.: characteristics and history of a spun paste cheese
+Provolone Valpadana PDO: characteristics and history of a spun paste cheese

-Provolone Valpadana is the spun paste cheese that has the greatest variety of shapes and weights of any other dairy product.
+Provolone Valpadana is the cheese spun paste that has the greatest variety of shapes and weights of any other dairy product.
 The plasticity of the dough, characteristic of Provolone Valpadana during the processing phase, allows master cheesemakers to delight in producing cheeses with a wide variety of weights.
 Even today you can still come across some “experiments” of a creative cheesemaker in the maturing warehouses of the dairy producers.
-The production regulations of Provolone Valpadana P.D.O. has safeguarded this cheese-making culture through the identification of typical geometric shapes, replicated in different weights.
+The production regulations of Provolone Valpadana PDO has safeguarded this cheese-making culture through the identification of typical geometric shapes, replicated in different weights.

 We distinguish 4 typical shapes: